KhushiBhoj/SQLSanitation/readme.md

   - `email` → valid emails with some NULLs
   - `gpa` → numeric as string or NULL

-> Note: Enrollment date was removed to focus on cleaning core student information.

 ---

 ## Cleaning Steps (SQL)